 Archery Camp: Our hunts are typically conducted with two to four hunters in camp per week.
 Hunts are conducted from tree stands or ground blinds over waterholes or trails between morning and evening feeding and bedding areas.
-Hunting techniques also include "spot and stalk" along with occasionally bugling or cow calling bull elk.
-Non-residents currently have about a 40% chance of drawing an archery elk tag for first time applicants.
-When a tag is drawn, our Ekalaka camp offers the bowhunter a chance to take a "world class" trophy bull elk.
-Our camps can also offer hunters the opportunity to take an exceptional mule deer or whitetail deer.
+Hunting techniques also include "spot and stalk" along with bugling or cow calling bull elk.
+First time applicants planning to bowhunt for elk at our Ekalaka camp have about a 40% chance of drawing a tag.
+Hunters planning to hunt our Musselshell camp have about a 95% chance at drawing on their first try and although Southeastern Montana is considered one of the best trophy areas in the state, monster bull elk can be found at both camps.
+Our camps also offer hunters the opportunity to take exceptional mule deer or whitetail deer.
 When hunting antelope we will use various techniques such as spot and stalk, decoys, or sitting in blinds over waterholes.

 Nonresident License Information:

-Current (2017) "elk and deer combination" license cost was $1005 and on a draw system.
-The "deer only" license cost was $602 and also on a draw.
-"Elk only" cost $868 and also on a draw.
+2017 "elk and deer combination" license cost was $1041 and on a draw system.
+The "deer only" license cost was $625 and also on a draw.
+"Elk only" cost $885 and also on a draw.
 Application deadline for elk and or deer licenses is March 15th.
 Antelope license cost for 2017 was $205 and also on a draw basis with a June 1st deadline for applying.

 Archery Permits Required